inkVerb/VIP/201-shell/Lesson-01.md

 | **33** : `touch file4`

+*Note file4 is empty now...*

 | **34** : `cat file4`

 *gedit: Reload file4 & file5*

 | **35** : `ls -l`

-*Note file5 is no longer a broken symlink, but file4 has changed*
+*Note file5 is no longer a broken symlink, but file4 isn't the same as it used to be*

 *gedit: Save file6*

 | **36** : `l`

-*file6 is no longer a symlink*
+*Note file6 is no longer a symlink*

 | **37** : `cat file6`